Leveling & Stabilizing

 Section titled “Step 1 — Check the level”- Pull into the site and stop.

-- Crank the tongue jack until the bubble is centered front-to-back.
+- Crank the tongue jack until the bubble is centered.

 Step 4 — Stabilize